massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-template/table-of-contents-hierarchy.md

 ### Usage Guidelines
 * This is meant to be used to contain a mix of links, download links, or section titles with child links/download links within accordions.
+* `isCurrent` flags are only applied when this organism is used within the table-of-contents-overlay organism.
+Additionally, `isCurrent` should be applied to both the top level of an item containing `linkItems`, as well as the item within `linkItems`.

 ### Variables
 ~~~